 Filling up on these nuts, fruits and veggies creates two positive outcomes: you nourish your body with the vitamins and minerals your bones and whole body needs to thrive.

 Plus, if you become too full to eat dessert then you’ve done yourself a very big favor.
-Because sugar is a very effective foot soldier on behalf of osteoporosis!
+Because sugar is a very effective foot soldier on behalf of bone loss!